 - Counseling and assistance with the acquisition and disposition of businesses, aircraft, yachts, and oil & gas interests.

-She is co-chair of the Nonprofit Corporations Committee of the Business Law Section of the State Bar of Michigan, which holds the responsibility of reviewing and updating the state’s laws relating to the organization of non-profit organizations in addition to reviewing legislation that regulate the solicitation of charitable contributions.
+She is co-chair of the Nonprofit Corporations Committee of the Business Law Section of the State Bar of Michigan, which reviews and updates the state’s laws relating to the organization of non-profit organizations in addition to reviewing legislation that regulate the solicitation of charitable contributions.

 She is a graduate of Leadership Detroit, Class XXXVII (2015-2016), an executive leadership program led by the Detroit Regional Chamber that aims to create awareness of major issues affecting the region and challenges these leaders to bring about positive change in the community through informed leadership.

-Ms. Arduino serves on the firm’s Pro Bono Committee and is a Co-chair of its Recruiting Committee.
+Ms. Arduino serves on Bodman's Pro Bono Committee and is a Co-chair of its Recruiting Committee.

 Honors, Awards, and Recognition